openenergymonitor/guide/source/setup/iotawatt.markdown

 By default the IoTaWatt logs data to internal SD card, data can be viewed using Local Graph App.

-The IoTaWatt can also post to a remote Emoncms server e.g. [Emoncms.org](https://emoncms.org) or emonPi etc. Posting to a remote server is recomended for backup and to enable easy remote access to view the data.
+The IoTaWatt can also post to a remote Emoncms server e.g. [Emoncms.org](https://emoncms.org) or emonPi etc. Posting to a remote server is recommended for backup and to enable easy remote access to view the data.

 To enable remote data logging:

 - Select `Setup Web Server`
 - Choose `Emoncms`
 - Enter Emoncms.org `API KEY`
-- (optional but recomended): Enter Emoncms.org `userID` to enable posting using encrypted protocol (recomended)*
+- (optional but recommended): Enter Emoncms.org `userID` to enable posting using encrypted protocol (recommended)*
 - Chose which inputs to be posted remotely (defaul all)

 ![iotawatt status](/images/setup/iota-emoncms.png)